DIRECTOR OF MARKETING AND PATRON SERVICES

-Reed has been bringing back the memories as music director of the acclaimed Orchestra Kentucky.
-His concert presentations are singularly authentic, recreating the soundtracks of pop music’s greatest decades.
-From the 1940s to our time, his concerts celebrate anniversaries and popular music milestones, from Elvis, The Beatles and The Beach Boys to The Carpenters and beyond, drawing on some of the nation’s brightest musical talent.
+Reed has been bringing back the memories as music director of Orchestra Kentucky since he founded it in 2000.
+Sometimes combining classical and popular music, his concert presentations are singularly authentic, recreating the soundtracks of music’s greatest decades.
+From the 17th century to our time, his concerts celebrate anniversaries and music milestones, from Beethoven, Mahler and Stravinsky, to Elvis, The Beatles and The Carpenters, drawing on some of the nation’s brightest musical talent.

-Reed has worked with Glen Campbell, Keith Emerson, Neil Sedaka, Peter Tork, Paul Williams and many others in appearances with his own orchestra and orchestras in St. Petersburg (Russia) and South Korea.
-He has twice appeared with the Royal Philharmonic at London’s Royal Albert Hall at the specific request of Neil Sedaka.
+Reed has worked with BJ Thomas, Larry Gatlin, Paul Williams, Peter Tork, Glen Campbell, Keith Emerson, Neil Sedaka, Marilyn McCoo and Billy Davis, Jr., Mary Wilson, Melissa Manchester, Chris Young, and many others in appearances with his own orchestra and orchestras in Milan (Italy), St. Petersburg (Russia), and South Korea.
+Reed has twice appeared with the Royal Philharmonic at London’s Royal Albert Hall at the specific request of Neil Sedaka.

-In addition to his work with Orchestra Kentucky, Jeffrey Reed serves as Principal Guest Conductor of Symphony Orchestra Augusta for the 2016-2017 season.
-He has also served as music director of the North Charleston Pops and the Murfreesboro Symphony.
+In addition to his work with Orchestra Kentucky, Reed served as principal guest conductor of Symphony Orchestra Augusta and has also served as music director of the North Charleston Pops and the Murfreesboro Symphony.

 For booking information, please contact artist representative Rachel Bowron at firstname.lastname@example.org.